 - All tooth surfaces are visible and accessible:

-After braces or attachments are taken off, no areas of the enamel remain covered.
+After braces or attachments are taken off, no areas of the teeth remain covered.
 This allows whitening products to be applied more evenly across the entire surface of each tooth.
 With full visibility, your dentist can help determine which areas may benefit from whitening. - Discolouration is easier to assess:

 Whitening before treatment is complete may lead to uneven results due to shifting teeth.
 Once movement has settled, your tooth surfaces remain in a stable position.
 This provides a more consistent base for bleaching agents. - Post-treatment whitening can address staining from braces or aligners: